 Dr. Borucki has written book reviews for The Journal of Southern History, The Register of the Kentucky Historical Society, and The Alabama Review.
-Dr. Borucki had the honor of serving as both a Junior Fellow and Senior Fellow in The University of Alabama's Blount Undergraduate Initiative, in which he taught the freshman sequence of this interdisciplinary studies program that is similar to PBA's humanities core program in its subject matter.
-At Alabama, he also served as editor-in-chief of the journal Southern Historian in 1998-1999.
-He is a contributor to Oxford University Press's Encyclopedia of African American History, Macmillan Press's multi-volume Civil Rights in the United States, and the Gale Group’s Women in World History.
-His dissertation, "Yankees in King Cotton's Court: Northerners in Antebellum and Wartime Alabama," has been the basis of presentations at the Families at War Conference at the University of Richmond, the Alabama Studies Symposium in Montgomery and local historical group meetings for the Alabama Humanities Foundation's Speakers Bureau.
-Dr. Borucki has been a long-standing member of the Lutheran Church-Missouri Synod and is currently the secretary of the vestry of Redeemer Lutheran Church in West Palm Beach.
-He served as a lay delegate to the Lutheran Church-Missouri Synod's convention in St. Louis in 1998 and to the LCMS’s Florida-Georgia District Convention in Lake Mary in 2006.
+He had the honor of serving as both a junior fellow and senior fellow in The University of Alabama's Blount Undergraduate Initiative, in which he taught the freshman sequence of this interdisciplinary studies program that is similar to PBA's humanities core program in its subject matter.
+At Alabama, he served as editor-in-chief of the journal Southern Historian in 1998-1999.
+He is a contributor to Oxford University Press's Encyclopedia of African American History, Macmillan Press' multi-volume Civil Rights in the United States, and the Gale Group’s Women in World History.
+His dissertation, "Yankees in King Cotton's Court: Northerners in Antebellum and Wartime Alabama," was the basis of presentations at the Families at War Conference at the University of Richmond, the Alabama Studies Symposium in Montgomery, and local historical group meetings for the Alabama Humanities Foundation's Speakers Bureau.
+Dr. Borucki is a long-standing member of the Lutheran Church-Missouri Synod and is currently the secretary of the vestry of Redeemer Lutheran Church in West Palm Beach.
+He served as a lay delegate to the Lutheran Church-Missouri Synod's convention in St. Louis in 1998 and to the LCMS’s Florida-Georgia District Conventions in 2006 and 2015.